This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat oil in a large nonstick skillet over medium heat.
-Add the shallot, garlic, and grated ginger and cook, stirring and being careful not to burn, until soften, about 2 minutes.
+- Heat the oil in a large nonstick skillet set over medium heat.
+Add the shallots, garlic, and ginger and cook, stirring and being careful not to burn, until soften, about 2 minutes.

-- Pour the sauce into the ground turkey mixture along with the sliced green onions.
-Continue to ok, stirring, until the turkey is well coated and the green onions are just tender, about 3 more minutes.
+- Pour the prepared sauce into the ground turkey mixture along with the sliced green onions.
+Cook, stirring, until the turkey is well coated and the green onions are just tender, about 3 more minutes.

-- Serve over steamed rice, if desired, and top with fresh herbs.
+- Serve over steamed rice, if desired, and top with fresh mint, Thai basil, and cilantro.

 Nutrition information is automatically calculated, so should only be used as an approximation.